AlirezaRa94/javascript_applications/README.md

-# javascript_applications
+# JavaScript Applications
-Different mini projects using JavaScript, HTML, and CSS
+Different mini projects using only JavaScript, HTML, and CSS

-For each project just open index.html file in the browser
+For each project just open the index.html file in the browser.